Elias Díaz Preview, Player Props: Rockies vs. Twins

 Elias Díaz At The Plate

-- Diaz has had an RBI in 45 games this year (32.6%), including 20 multi-RBI outings (14.5%).
-He has also driven in three or more of his team's runs in six contests.
+- Diaz has had at least one RBI in 32.4% of his games this season (45 of 139), with two or more RBI 20 times (14.4%).
+He has also been responsible for three or more of his team's runs in six contests.

-- In 29.7% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (5.1%).
+- In 41 of 139 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.